A Sight for Sore Eyes (novel): Synopsis

 A Sight for Sore Eyes tells three stories of very different people, whose lives converge with horrifying consequences.

 Teddy is raised by a neglectful family with little concern for his welfare or emotional development, so that he grows into a reclusive young man without compassion or empathy.
 Fonder of objects than people, he becomes a talented carpenter who enjoys making beautiful things to contrast with the ugliness he sees around him.

 Francine is a beautiful young woman who was traumatised in her childhood by the murder of her mother.
 After the incident, her father got remarried to a psychotherapist, who promises Francine that she will do anything to keep her out of harm's way.
 True to her word, she keeps such a close eye on Francine that it reaches overprotection to the point of obsession.

-Teddy meets Francine by chance and falls for her flawless beauty and physical perfection.
-He presents to her, in her eyes, an opportunity for freedom at last.
+Teddy meets Francine by chance and falls in love for her.
+He presents to her, in her perspective, an opportunity for freedom at last.

 Meanwhile, Harriet is a woman who has used her looks to get ahead and found herself in a loveless marriage to a rich older man.
 She assuages her loneliness by having affairs with handymen whom she brings to her house.
 She considers herself an extremely beautiful middle-aged woman and believes that she does not look a day over 25.
 She is portrayed as delusional, jealous and self-absorbed to the point of obsession.